 Online path 2026

-On this page you will find information on how to apply to Arcada through online path studies starting in autumn 2026.
+On this page you will find information on how to apply to Arcada's Online path for studies starting in autumn 2026.

 This online programme is a flexible and supportive path into business or engineering studies.
 It is designed for anyone who dreams of studying at a university of applied sciences (UAS) but may feel unsure about applying through traditional admissions.
 Here, you do not compete with others — instead, you prove your ability by studying actual first-year courses, in English.
 If you succeed, you are eligible to continue directly into one of the degree programmes.

-The online path is considered full-time studies and students are expected to actively participate in their classes throughout the autumn semester since this affects their grades.
+The Online path is considered full-time studies and students are expected to actively participate in their classes throughout the two periods of the autumn semester since this affects their grades.
 Students will be asked to use their webcams and microphones during lectures.
 Students are expected to complete their own course work by themselves.
 Use of AI is strictly forbidden and will result in consequences such as failing a course.

 Application dates